pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

 Two years ago I tested several Wikipedia extraction tools, and found that the [Wikipedia Extractor](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) gives the best output.
-Things might have changed since then, but I stick to it, also because it is only one Python script that I can easily change if I need to.
+Things might have changed since then, but I stick to it, also because it is a single Python script that I can easily change if I need to.
 The newest version can output JSON or XML.
-As XML was the one and only output format two years ago, I stick to the XML output as all my tools are based on this format.
-In fact, it is not *true* XML, as the root element is missing.
-All the Wikipedia articles are just enclosed by `<doc>` tags, one after the
+As XML was the one and only output format two years ago I stick to the XML output as all my tools are based on this format.
+In fact, it is not *true* XML, as the root element is missing (the Wikipedia Extractor calls the format "tanl").
+All the Wikipedia articles are just enclosed by `<doc>` tags, one after the other:
-other:

     <doc id="55" url="http://bar.wikipedia.org/wiki?curid=55" title="Wikipedia:Archiv/Boarische Umschrift">Wikipedia:Archiv/Boarische Umschrift
     Fürs Boarische gibts koa einheitliche Umschrift.
 Ma orientiert si in da Schreibweis an da deutschen Orthografie....